NethServer/docs/administrator-manual/en/webtop4.rst

 Admin user
 ----------

-After installation, WebTop will be accessible with an administrator user.
+After installation, WebTop will be accessible via the administrator user.
-The administrator user can change global settings and login as all other users, but it's not a system users and can't access any other services like Mail, Calendar, etc.
+The administrator user can change global settings and login as all other users, however, it's not a system user and can't access any other services like Mail, Calendar, etc.

 Default credentials are:

 * User: admin
 * Password: admin

-Admin user password must be changed from WebTop interface.
+The administrator user's password must be changed from within the WebTop interface.

 .. warning::
-   Remember to change the admin password just after installation.
+   **Remember to change the admin password just after installation!**

-To check the mail of the system user admin use the following login: admin@<domain> where ``<domain>`` is the domain part of server FQDN.
+To check the mail of the system's user admin account use the following login: admin@<domain> where ``<domain>`` is the domain part of server FQDN.

 **Example**